Ometria/ometria.react_native_sdk/README.md

 > React Native's codegen generates a file called `RCTModuleProviders.mm` that maps module names to their implementation classes.
 However, codegen doesn't know about our custom wrapper class - it only generates an empty mapping.
 >
 > The `patch_ometria_turbomodule` function adds a build phase to the `ReactCodegen` target that patches `RCTModuleProviders.mm` to include our module mapping.
 This happens during each build, after codegen generates the file but before it's compiled.
->
-> **This is a temporary workaround** - we are actively working on a solution that won't require manual Podfile changes.

 #### Android Setup